elhoussine/stockY/README.md

 ### - List Items for Sale

-Logged in users can create and list new items for sale under their profile, items could be sneakers, clothes, accessories, NFTs plus more.
+Logged-in users can create and list new items for sale under their profile, items could be sneakers, clothes, accessories, NFTs plus more.
 Users will be then able to view or delete their listing products.
-Shoppers can see listed products, see each product details and make a transaction.
+Shoppers can see listed products, see each product's details and make a transaction.

 <p align="center">
   <img width="100%" src="https://github.com/elhoussine/stockY/blob/main/readme_assets/list_items.gif" alt="list items"></img>